bjanes0/fpl-api-helper/README.md

 # fpl-api-navigator
-A fantasy premier league library with python applications to use the API and libraries of parsed information
+A Fantasy Premier League library with python applications to use the API and libraries of parsed information.

 ## The API Structure
 The FPL API has changed for the 19/20 season and is now located at https://fantasy.premierleague.com/api/.
 In addition, a change on August 1st 2019 impacted some of the previously working parts of the API, now making them limited or nonexistent.